 Short answer: Yes.

 Long answer: For any organization, the approximate amount spent on rescuing, socializing, training, and placing, and then providing a decade of support for a service dog throughout its life is $39,000 .
 This amount is approximately the same for ALL service dog organizations.
 Some organizations do all the fundraising (but have long wait lists).
-At Pawsitivity, we raise half, and your responsibility is the other half of the costs, which is $19,500.
+At Pawsitivity, we raise half, and we ask that your responsibility is to the other half of the costs, which is $19,500.
+As one of our board members once said, “Half the fee, seems fair to me.”

 If you do not have the resources, i.e. savings, for your half, we totally understand, and in that case, we highly recommend another organization which is ten times as large as us: Canine Companions for Independence--their area code is 740 and their phone number is 833 - 3700.
 Note that while CCI does all the fundraising, that means that their waiting list is many years long.